Ensuring your love of animals counts ... now and forever

 Different Types of Legacy:

-The type of legacy you may leave will depend on your particular circumstances; your solicitor or Will-writer can help you decide.
+The type of gift you may leave will depend on your particular circumstances which you should discuss with your solicitor or will-writer.

-There are three basic legacies to choose from:
+There are three basic types of gifts to choose from:

 - specific (items, such as a ring or a painting),